abhisheksihag/Blogging-Website/README.md

-This is blogging application built using React and Firebase.
+This is a blogging application built using React and Firebase.